Sangnguyen9/Financial_analysis/README.md

 - By providing the YYYYMM parameter, the system can dynamically generate monthly reports by extracting relevant data from the fact tables and joining it with the pre-defined dimension tables.
 This automated process ensures consistency, reduces manual intervention, and allows for scalable reporting across different time periods with accurate and up-to-date information.
 View more Link:

-│── **Financial_analysis.pbix**: Power BI dashboard containing all visualizations and insights
+│── **Power BI**: Power BI dashboard containing all visualizations and insights
 ### 1️⃣ Introduction
 - Identified key customer segments and purchasing behavior.
 - Analyzed regional sales performance to detect market trends.